(Wednesday nights in Sacramento since forever now, with a parallel section in Davis on Tuesday nights)

 As facilitator, I will push you to concentrate the core of your writing, honor your creative expertise, and produce work that will change your life.
 I lead from a belief formed over a decade of teaching and a lifetime of voracious reading that this moment’s work is about creating more space for truth in our world: through formal expansion, re-evaluation of the beliefs we bring to story, sharper attention to how we perceive, and trust in the capacity of voice.

-New sessions open for registration three times a year (in August for fall, December for winter/spring, and April for spring/summer).
+New sessions open for registration twice a year (in December for winter/spring and June for summer/fall).
 If you’d like to receive word to your inbox when future sessions open for registration, I suggest clicking back to the home page and signing up for an email subscription to this blog.

 Curious about how we operate?
 Drop me an email and introduce yourself: rgouirand [at] gmail [dot] com.